 The labelling procedure did not affect the morphology, viability or multipotential differentiation of MenSCs.
 The survival time was significantly prolonged, and the levels of ALT, AST, TBIL and PT were obviously decreased in the treatment group compared with the control group.
 The liver pathological tissue in MenSC treatment group showed obviously increased numbers of remaining hepatocytes and a comparatively slight necrotic degree and area.
-The IVIS imaging results revealed that PKH26-positive MenSCs were clearly retained in the liver initially and then diffused through the systemic circulation.
-The homing ability of MenSCs was confirmed by the notably increased signal intensity in the liver at 36 h post transplantation.
+The IVIS imaging revealed that PKH26-positive MenSCs were clearly retained in the liver initially and then diffused through the systemic circulation.
+The homing ability of MenSCs was confirmed by the markedly increased signal intensity in the liver at 36 h after transplantation.
 However, to achieve the optimal effectiveness of MenSC therapy, the therapeutic dose, cell preconditioning, the timing of cell grafting and the delivery route need to be further investigated.

 Research conclusions